 Xan has been working on a queer kinky polyamorous romance novel, Shocking Violet, for the last four years, and hopes to finish a draft very soon!
 You can find details and excerpts on this site, and sign up for their newsletter to get updates.
 Their Troublesome Crush, a polyamorous kinky queer m/f romance novella about metamours realizing they have a mutual crush on each other as they plan their shared partner’s birthday celebration, is due out in March 2019.

 Xan blogs about trans representation in literature, kink, queerness, disability, and writing on this site.
-Xan also occasionally blogs at other places on the web, including Just Love Reviews, and The Erotica Readers and Writers Association.
+Xan also occasionally blogs at other places on the web.

 Starting in 2018, at Corey’s Book Corner, Corey posts reviews, essays, and book recommendation lists, and hosts a list of reviews of trans and/or non-binary literature written by trans and/or non-binary reviewers.
 Reviews and essays and booklists originally hosted on this site will be migrating over to that one.